Categories

 One question I am often asked is how much Celtic Sea Salt to consume each day.
 It is important to keep your water and electrolyte levels in balance to help prevent low blood sodium.
 The tricky part is our lifestyle alters our bodies requirements and there is no set quantity for everyone.
 The heart foundation recommend 2000mg of sodium as the maximum daily intake.
 While controversially, some researchers have suggested an intake of 3,000–5,000 mg of sodium per day as considered optimal.

-Salt of the Earth Celtic Sea Salt typical analysis states the sodium content as 31% (310mg/g of Celtic Sea Salt).
+Salt of the Earth Celtic Sea Salt contains approximately 31% (310mg/g of Celtic Sea Salt) sodium content.
 Therefore taking into consideration the conservative view from the Heart Foundation, roughly 6.5 grams of Celtic Sea Salt would meet their recommend daily allowance.
 (1 teaspoon of Celtic Sea Salt is equivalent to 5g so just over 1 teaspoon.)
 The more controversial suggestion of 5,000mg per day equates to 16.13 grams of Celtic Sea Salt each day.

 Factors that would increase your daily requirements from the modest Heart Foundation recommendation would be: